sheaivey/rx5808-pro-diversity/README.md

 - SPI driver based on fs_skyrf_58g-main.c Written by Simon Chambers
 - TVOUT by Myles Metzel
 - Scanner by Johan Hermen
-- Inital 2 Button version by Peter (pete1990)
+- Initial 2 Button version by Peter (pete1990)
 - Refactored and GUI reworked by Marko Hoepken
 - Universal version my Marko Hoepken
 - Diversity Receiver Board and GUI improvements by Shea Ivey
 - Adding Race Band by Shea Ivey
-- Seperating Display concerns for TVOut and OLED by Shea Ivey
+- Separating Display concerns for TVOut and OLED by Shea Ivey
+- Adding Setup Menu by Shea Ivey

 ####License
 The MIT License (MIT)